 Since then, she has gone on to appear in numerous theatre, television and film productions.
 Full spotlight c.v here https://www.spotlight.com/profile/6207-8973-7042

-Theatre includes playing Juliet for the English Shakespeare Company’s Romeo and Juliet, Under Milk Wood and A Little Night Music at the National Theatre, The Sound of Music at West Yorkshire playhouse, working at Harrogate theatre, the Mercury Colchester, Windsor Theatre Royal and many other touring productions.
-Most recently she played the part of Bet in Emlyn Williams’ play ‘The Wind of heaven’ at The Finborough Theatre.
+Theatre includes playing Juliet for the English Shakespeare Company’s Romeo and Juliet, Under Milk Wood and A Little Night Music at the National Theatre, The Sound of Music at West Yorkshire playhouse, working at Harrogate theatre, the Mercury Colchester, Windsor Theatre Royal and many other touring productions and starring in her one woman show Can you hear me running?
+Recent Theatre includes playing Bet in Emlyn Williams’ play ‘The Wind of heaven’ at The Finborough Theatre and Delyth in How to feed a town Theatr Clwyd/ Haywire.
+She is also in a collective called Distilled that celebrates and give visibility to older female actors and writers, and wrote and starred in her new short play Yarn that was part of an evening of short plays at The Drayton arms theatre in October 2024

 Feature films include, Dirty War, To Kill a King, Beautiful People and Time will tell.